 Dear

 I am writing to urge expedited adoption of H.R.
 4541, the Commodity Futures Modernization Act of 2000.
 This important legislation provides critical legal certainty for a range of transactions that are a central part of the business of Enron and many other energy and physical commodity businesses.
 Enron is an active dealer in physical commodities for our own risk management purposes and as a service to our customers.
 We are the largest trader of natural gas and electricity in the US.
-In our trading business, we are an active user of internet platforms including the development of EnronOnline, the world’s largest business-to-business marketplace with over $130 billion in trades since November 1999.
+In our trading business, we are an active user of internet platforms including the development of EnronOnline, the world’s largest internet business-to-business marketplace with over $130 billion in trades since November 1999.

-We appreciate the fine work of the House Agriculture, Commerce, and Banking Committees and applaud the leadership of their Chairman and Ranking Members.
+We appreciate the fine work of the House Agriculture, Commerce, and Banking Committees and applaud the leadership of their Chairmen and Ranking Members.
 With respect to the language most critical to Enron, we urge adoption of the Commerce Committee version of H.R.
 4541.
 This version provides:

-Except for the application of the Commodity Exchange Act’s antifraud and antimanipulation provisions, bilateral transactions in physical commodities (except agricultural commodities) between sophisticated market participants would not otherwise be subject to the Commodity Exchange Act.
+Except for the application of the Commodity Exchange Act’s antifraud and antimanipulation provisions, bilateral transactions in commodities (except agricultural commodities) between sophisticated market participants would not otherwise be subject to the Commodity Exchange Act.

-Except with respect to the Commodity Exchange Act’s antifraud and antimanipulation provisions and in certain circumstances the requirement to disseminate trading data, the CEA would not otherwise apply to transactions in physical commodities (other than agricultural commodities) on electronic trading facilities that are limited to sophisticated market participants.
+Except with respect to the Commodity Exchange Act’s antifraud and antimanipulation provisions and in certain circumstances the requirement to disseminate trading data, the CEA would not otherwise apply to transactions in commodities (other than agricultural commodities) on electronic trading facilities that are limited to sophisticated market participants.

 These two important provisions recognize that sophisticated market participants do not need the protections of the CEA and, more importantly, do not want to be subject to the legal risk of the CEA and the possibility that their transactions could be determined by a court of law to be illegal and unenforceable.
 The relief with respect to electronic trading facilities recognizes the evolution in the marketplace from the telephone to the internet.
 The multilateral provision eliminates the risk that these electronic platforms would be determined to be operating illegally as “exchanges” unregulated by the CFTC.